GildedPleb/hab-guide/docs/l1-hosts/ansible.md

 exactly as specified in the `.yml` file and reporting everything it's doing.
 First, Ansible gets the list of hosts and gathers information about them.
 Then, it gets the tasks and begins execution.
 You will notice it did not do any fact gathering in the fail case above, that is thanks to the cache.

-Only once we get into more complex Ansible commands, will you really see where Ansible shines.
+This trite example does not really show of the brilliance of Ansible, only once we get into more complex Ansible commands, will we really see where Ansible shines.

 :::note Atypical Ansible Structuring

 If you are familiar with Ansible, you will immediately notice that we are not using `roles`, `ansible-galaxy` and a host of other best practices and community resources that Ansible scripts are typically designed around.
 This is intentional.

-For instance, the `role` pattern, though undoubtedly useful in commercial host provisioning with large experienced teams and thousands of computers, is opaque to navigate and disorienting to read.
+For instance, the `role` pattern, though undoubtedly useful in commercial host provisioning with large experienced teams and thousands of computers, where an SRE might prefer to rely on the content of the command line args and not the content of the code they map to is not useful here.
+Here we are trying to read as much of the _code_ as possible, to understand what it is doing.
+Relying on `roles` here makes this process opaque to navigate and disorienting to read.
 Having to open up multiple files and directories to find `variables` and figure out how they connect with other `tasks` in yet other files and folders is indirection and does not make for readable or digestible code, which is a first priority for this guide.
 We are using Ansible as a beginner would use it and reason with it because the expectation is that the audience is indeed beginners.

 :::